When you experience the benefits of Zen meditation you’ll wonder why you didn’t learn how to do it soon.

 - Let the edge of your hands rest against your belly

-There are two main benefits to using the cosmic mudra when doing Zen meditation technique.
+There are two main benefits of cosmic mudra in Zen meditation technique.

 The Conscious Life tells us, “The cosmic mudra helps to bring your attention inward and is useful when you are trying to increase self-awareness.”